 This includes volumes from the Yamal LNG project in the Arctic that started exporting in December, the planned Arctic LNG 2 project and other projects, such as a small to mid-scale project in the region of St. Petersburg.

-The St. Petersburg project includes two trains with the first train having a capacity of 660,000 tonnes.
+The St. Petersburg project includes two trains with the first train having a capacity of 660,000 tonnes per year.

 According to Gyetvay, Novatek expects to launch this project by the end of this year or the beginning of next year.
 The company owns a 51 percent stake in the project.